NRexha/CodeShortcutGenerator/README.md

   - **Add File:** Click on the *Add...* button and navigate to the location of your snippet file and select it.
 You can choose any location (for isntance: MyCode Snippet)
    <br /> ![image](https://github.com/NRexha/CodeShortcutGenerator/assets/145846614/1f1271d7-d64c-48f2-84cc-5672f71fb937)<br />
   - **Import Snippet:** Click on the *Import* button to import the snippet file into Visual Studio.
-  - **Use Snippet:** In your code editor, type the shortcut defined in your snippet file and press *Tab* to expand it into the corresponding code snippet.
-If the shortcut shows on your suggestions you can just press *Tab* twice and the code will be generated.
+  - **Use Snippet:** In your code editor, type the shortcut defined in your snippet file and press *Tab* to expand it into the corresponding code snippet.<br />
+  *Note:  If the shortcut shows on your suggestions you can just press *Tab* twice and the code will be generated.*<br />

 ## Contributing
 Im pretty new to code and tool development so there's a lot to improve for sure.
 If you encounter any issues or have any suggestions for improvements, please open an issue on GitHub.